GeorgePreece/sfdx-forcex/README.md

 ```

 ### `forcex:jorje:import:label`
 Imports custom labels into the language server.
+*You may have to restart the language server for the changes to take effect.*
 #### Command syntax
 ```
 $ sfdx forcex:jorje:import:label